stonepros/stone/doc/stoneadm/services/snmp-gateway.rst

 Implementing the MIB
 ======================
 To make sense of the SNMP Notification/Trap, you'll need to apply the MIB to your SNMP management platform.
-The MIB (CEPH-MIB.txt) can downloaded from the main Ceph repo_
+The MIB (CEPH-MIB.txt) can downloaded from the main Stone repo_

 .. _repo: https://github.com/ceph/ceph/tree/master/monitoring/snmp